Appeals Court Upholds Ruling on Tribal Treaty Rights

 “This is a great victory for the tribe," said Brendan Johnson, partner and co-chair of the Robins Kaplan American Indian Law and Policy Group.
 "My hope is that the decision also assists our congressional delegation in their efforts to improve Indian Health Service.”

-Partner and group co-chair Tim Purdon added: “Having the Eight Circuit hold the United States to the promises it made in the Fort Laramie Treaty is an important step in working to ensure adequate healthcare services on the Reservations in the Great Plains.”
+Partner and group co-chair Tim Purdon added: “Having the Eighth Circuit hold the United States to the promises it made in the Fort Laramie Treaty is an important step in working to ensure adequate healthcare services on the Reservations in the Great Plains.”

 Johnson and Purdon are the former United States Attorneys for South Dakota and North Dakota, respectively.